akjadhav/Quasar/README.md

 # Inspiration
 As brick-and-mortar stores close across the country, beaten by online retail giants like Amazon and Walmart, shoppers are forced to purchase online.
 While digital shopping can be more convenient and accessible to millions, consumers miss out on the interaction with products in their own physical environment and finding products can be tough when you do not know what to search for.
-This is why we have created **seARch**, a web app available on desktop, iOS, and Android that uses augmented reality, machine learning, blockchain, and crypto to modernize shopping - making a new interplay between the physical world and digital shopping platforms.
+This is why we have created **Quasar**, a web app available on desktop, iOS, and Android that uses augmented reality, machine learning, blockchain, and crypto to modernize shopping - making a new interplay between the physical world and digital shopping platforms.

 # How We Built It